-In addition to the above, staff will be working to address various other specific policy issues in the Legislative process, budget process, and various administrative processes in Sacramento (the entire 2023 State Legislative Program is outlined in Attachment B).
-These include but are not limited to the following:
+In addition to the activities described in the updates above, staff will be working to address a variety of other specific policy issues in the Legislative process, budget process as well as in various administrative processes in Sacramento (the entire 2024 State Legislative Program is outlined in Attachment B).
+These include but are not limited to:

-- Sponsoring legislation to authorize Metro to use job-order contracting in procurements; - Supporting legislative changes that would enhance Metro's TAP implementation and smart card system to allow for ease of access for determining eligibility for lowincome riders; - Explore and potentially sponsor legislation that would clarify provisions of state law that impact Metro's real property transactions and ground leasing for TOC developments, affordable housing, and other uses. - Working with the California Public Utilities Commission and the California Air Resources Board to advance Metro's Zero Emission Bus Program; - Working with the Gubernatorial Administration and key leadership in ensuring that the Governor's Executive Orders on Sustainability align with Metro's plans; and - Supporting the allocation of cap and trade funds to Los Angeles County.
+- Sponsoring ethics-related legislation to align Metro with other agencies for proper benchmarking and permit more efficient business practices. - Explore legislation that would clarify provisions of state law that impact Metro's real property transactions and ground leasing for TOC developments, affordable housing and other uses. - Working with the California Public Utilities Commission and the California Air Resources Board to advance Metro's Zero Emission Bus Program; - Working with the Gubernatorial Administration and key leadership in ensuring that the Governor's Executive Orders on Sustainability align with Metro's plans; and - Supporting the allocation of cap and trade funds to Los Angeles County.

-With Board approval, the 2023 State and Federal Legislative advocacy platform goals will guide Metro staff as we work with leadership in Sacramento and Washington, DC, to advance the priorities outlined by the Board and CEO to secure policy reforms and funding for the agency.
+With Board approval, the 2024 State and Federal Legislative advocacy platform goals will guide Metro staff as we work with leadership in Sacramento and Washington, DC to advance the priorities outlined by the Board and CEO to secure policy reforms and funding for the agency.